Install uv

 cd my-project

-This creates a clean project structure with a pyproject.toml, .gitignore, and a hello.py.
+This creates a pyproject.toml, a .gitignore, and a hello.py.

 Add dependencies: